Mr Niam Chiang Meng is the Chairman of Gardens by the Bay, the Maritime and Port Authority, and Mediacorp Pte Ltd.

 A President’s Scholar, Mrs Koh graduated with a Bachelor of Science in Economics from University College London.
 She also has a Bachelor of Laws (Honours) degree from the National University of Singapore and a Master of Laws degree from Harvard University.
 She was awarded The Public Administration Medal (Gold) in 2005, The Long Service Medal in 2007 and The Public Administration Medal (Gold) (Bar) in 2011.

-Ms Beatrice Chong is Divisional Director, Curriculum Planning and Development 2 at the Ministry of Education (MOE).
+Ms Beatrice Chong is the Deputy Director-General of Education (Professional Development) at the Ministry of Education (MOE).

 An educator by training, Ms Chong is privileged to have had the opportunity to serve in various key appointments within the education service, including as the Principal of Dunman Secondary School and Anglo-Chinese Junior College.
 She also has policy making experience at the Educational Policy Branch, Planning Division, MOE.
 Ms Chong is a member of the National Heritage Board and a member of the National Library Advisory Committee.